geekforbrains/django-workers/README.md

 # Django Workers

-A super simple background task worker that uses your Django database and admin for management.
-This project is mean for small to medium scale uses.
+A simple background task worker that uses your Django database and admin for management.
+This project is meant for small to medium scale uses.
 If you need something more, check out Celery.

 ### Install